310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 A-Are you hurt somewhere!?

 Ahhh!!
 Don’t worry!!!
 It’ll be fine!
 I’ll be by your side, no matter what!
-So there’s not a single thing to worry about, okay Akehoshi!?
+So there isn’t a single thing to worry about, okay Akehoshi!?

 {% endbubble %}
 {% bubble Subaru worried %}